hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_hadoop_cluster.html.markdown

 * `tier` - (Required) Specifies the Tier which should be used for this HDInsight Hadoop Cluster.
 Possible values are `Standard` or `Premium`.
 Changing this forces a new resource to be created.

 ---

+* `security` - (Optional) A `security` block as defined below, which defines the property related to enterprise security packages

 * `tags` - (Optional) A map of Tags which should be assigned to this HDInsight Hadoop Cluster.